Floer-theoretic filtration on Painlev\'e Hitchin systems: Construction of -actions and filtration computation

 where the curves are rational, except the $\Gamma=\{0\}$ case where the curve is elliptic. \end{prop}

-The fiber-contraction on $T^*E$ that makes \eqref{projection_A_1_affine} equivariant (with weight-1 action on $\C$) induces a $\CC$-action on $\M_\Gamma$ that makes \eqref{Hitchin_fibration_for_M_gamma} equivariant.
+The fiber-contraction on $T^*E$ that makes \eqref{projection_A_1_affine} equivariant (with weight-1 action on $\C$) induces a $\CC$-action on $(T^*E)/\Gamma,$ which lifts on $\M_\Gamma$ as it is a crepant resolution of a ``nice'' isolated singularity (one can use e.g. \cite[Proposition 3.6.]{McLR18}).
+This altogether makes \eqref{Hitchin_fibration_for_M_gamma} equivariant.
 For completeness, we describe this action in the Higgs bundle-theoretic way: \begin{proposition} For all $m\in \{ 2,3,4,6 \}$ and $\Gamma = \Z/m$, there exists a $\CC$-action on $\M_\Gamma$, equivariant with $b\mapsto \llambda^m b$ on $\mathcal{B}_\Gamma.$ The weight of this action on the holomorphic symplectic form $\Omega_I$ is $1$. \end{proposition}

 \begin{proof} For $m=2$, see Section~\ref{sec:PVI}.
 In the case $m=3$ $(i.e., \widetilde{E}_6)$, the characteristic polynomial of $\theta$ reads as

 for some $b\in\C$, see~\cite[Chapter~2]{Mihajlovic_thesis}.
 The action is